-The total fees paid, or payable, to Tracey Lake for his services as Director during the year were \$235,000.
+The total fees paid, or payable, to John Nethery for his services as a Director during the year were \$22,800.

-e.
+The total fees paid, or payable, to Lawrence Chartres for his services as a Director during the year were \$22,800 e.
 Outstanding balances arising from sales/purchases of goods and services